Isaac Paredes Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.47 team ERA that ranks second among all MLB pitching staffs.
+- The Twins' 3.46 team ERA ranks second among all MLB pitching staffs.

-- The Twins give up the fifth-fewest home runs in baseball (59 total, one per game).
+- The Twins give up the sixth-fewest home runs in baseball (61 total, one per game).

-- His most recent time out came on Thursday against the Cleveland Guardians, when the right-hander tossed 5 2/3 innings, surrendering six earned runs while giving up eight hits.
+- His most recent appearance came on Saturday against the Cleveland Guardians, when the righty threw six scoreless innings while allowing four hits.

+- The 27-year-old has an ERA of 2.33, with 7.8 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.